-In the event a student fails to make the required payments or does not secure loans by the 6th day of classes, the College reserves the right, but is not limited to, withdrawal of the student from the classroom, suspension of internet use and the loss of food services.
-In addition, students with delinquent accounts will be prohibited from taking final exams, re- enrolling for a new semester, graduating, or obtaining any official documents from the institution.
+In the event a student fails to make the required payments or does not secure loans by the 6th day of classes, the College reserves the right but is not limited to, withdrawal of the student from the classroom, suspension of internet use, and the loss of food services.
+In addition, students with delinquent accounts may be prohibited from taking final exams, re- enrolling for a new semester, graduating, or obtaining any official documents from the institution.

-Unpaid accounts are subject to a \$35.00 monthly late fee.
 Unsatisfied accounts may be reported to a credit reporting agency and may negatively affect a student's credit rating.